bernardo1024/Sanwaf/README.md

 		//for this example, we will throw a SecurityException that will be caught and processed by an unhandled exception handler throw new SecurityException("Security Violation.
 Put your message here.");
 	}

+Alternatively, use can use Sanwaf inline anywhere in your code.

-Then in your unhandled exception handler, you can pull the error values with these methods:
+When/If an error is detected, you pull the error info with these methods:

-	String sanwafTrackId = Sanwaf.getTrackId(request);
+	String sanwafTrackId = sanwaf.getTrackId(request);
-	String parmsInErrorJson = Sanwaf.getParmErrors(request);
+	String parmsInErrorJson = sanwaf.getParmErrors(request);

+To use Sanwaf to read allowlisted headers/cookies/parameters:
+	String value = sanwaf.getAllowListedValue("[Header Cookie Parameter]", Sanwaf.AllowListType.[HEADER COOKIE PARAMETER], request);

 ## Sanwaf Quick Guide
 Please see the sanwaf-tempalte.xml file for full details of using sanwaf.